Watertown Consular Processing Attorneys

 In each type of case, upon approval of the Form I-130 petition, USCIS will transfer the file to the National Visa Center (NVC) for processing of civil documentation.
 After the NVC approves the documents received, the file will be forwarded to the consulate for interview purposes.

-Our immigration attorneys will help you understand these preference categories, and help you strategize a way to minimize the period of time required for your family member to immigrate to the United States.
+Our attorneys can help you understand these preference categories and help you strategize a way to minimize the period of time required for your family member to immigrate to the United States

 Do I Need a Lawyer to File for My Family Member?

 It is critical to begin consular processing on the right track — a minor mistake can result in weeks or months of lost processing time.
 The National Visa Center (NVC) carefully scrutinizes required submissions consisting of the DS-260, Online Immigrant Visa Application, and civil and financial documents that must meet specific criteria.

 Each consulate also has its own processing requirements regarding document submissions.
 It is critical to minimize bumps along the way when completing NVC processing.

 Speak with an Experienced Consular Processing Attorney

 Let us help you complete your family picture in the United States.
 We are a trusted immigration law firm with local roots and a distant reach across the globe.